 What is it?

-Remember how I said thrift stores were the best place to find eco-friendly dinnerware?
-But also, how you might not have one nearby?
+Remember how I said thrift stores were the best place to buy, but how you might not have one in your area?

 Now imagine if you could bring a massive thrift store, jam-packed with used dinnerware, right to your fingertips…